 How to Make Nut Butter

-Here are my easy instructions for tasty nut butter.
+Here are my easy instructions.

 Step 1.
 Using a large food processor or a high-speed blender, grind nuts into a fine powder, for approximately 2-10 minutes.